fr0gs/blog-entries/listly-perf-improvements-overview.md

-# Optimize rendering performance in an Ember 1.13 application
+# Optimize rendering in an Ember 1.13 application

 # Overview